 My work is all about helping you become more confident and able to do the work that is meaningful to you without burning out.
 The Academic Writing Studio provides support for developing a consistent writing practice and feeling more in control of your (often overwhelming) workload.
-Wayfinding helps you reconnect with why you are in this profession, what your priorities are, and figure out practical strategies for using that vision and those priorities to guide your decisions.
+Wayfinding and Guide for the Journey help you reconnect with why you are in this profession, what your priorities are, and figure out practical strategies for using that vision and those priorities to guide your decisions.

 You can do this!